hra42/openrouter-go/README.md

 - ✅ Credit balance and usage tracking
 - ✅ Activity analytics for usage monitoring and cost tracking
 - ✅ API key information retrieval with usage and rate limit details
+- ✅ API key management with listing and filtering capabilities

 ## Installation